 Located on the shores of Norris Reservoir, Loyston Point Campground and Day-use Area was developed by the Tennessee Valley Authority, which is now operated by Recreation Resource Management.
 The campground is named for Loyston Point located at point 19 on the reservoir.

 This recreational area offers campsites with electrical hook ups, over 17 miles of multi-use trails, a swimming beach with ADAAG accessibility, and the Hemlock Bluff National Recreation Trail along the steep ridges and bluffs of Norris Reservoir.

-The campground features sixty-four campsites, 59 with electric hookups.
+The campground features sixty-four campsites, 59 with electric hookups, and 3 water-side cabins.
 Restrooms with heated showers and flush toilets, dump station, picnic tables, swimming beach, children's playground, canoe/kayak launch ramp, and boat ramp.

 A new wine trail merges moonshine history with award-winning Tennessee wines.
 Thunder Road Wine Trail is now open and follows the old Thunder Road and Copperhead Road moonshine smuggling routes, winding 140 miles from Knoxville to Butler, Tennessee.

 Great Valley Wine Trail represents five wineries in East Tennessee.
 Our mission is to share our passion for rural Tennessee and Tennessee wines, and promote agritourism in Union, Claiborne, Grainger, Cocke, and Johnson counties.

 Just under 25,000 acres, Chuck Swan State Forest is home to 53 cemeteries, one active church congregation, one firing range (requires a permit purchased from TWRA) and miles of drivable roads.
 The forest also offers opportunities for hunting, fishing, horseback riding, mountain-biking and caving.
 Chuck Swan is jointly managed by the Foresty Divison and TWRA.